The Churchill Casebook of Curiosities

 A detective with the newly created Criminal Investigations Department of Scotland Yard.

-Book 2: ‘Smoke and Mirrors’ or ‘The Sinister Figure’
+Book Two: ‘Smoke and Mirrors’ or ‘The Sinister Figure’

 Superintendent Adolphus ‘Dolly’ Williamson